Graduate Certificate in Information and Communication Technologies and Development

 Isha Ray, Associate Professor, Energy and Resources Group

-AnnaLee Saxenian*, Professor and Dean, School of Information
+AnnaLee Saxenian*, Professor, School of Information

 Michael Watts, Professor, Geography Department